-In the instant case, the transfer of the intertie is subject to the guidance set forth in Notice 88-129, Notice 90-60, and Notice 2001-82 for the following reasons: (1) the Project is a Qualifying Facility as contemplated by Notice 88-129; (2) Generator and Taxpayer have entered into a long-term interconnection agreement; (3) the intertie will be used in connection with Generator's sale of electricity wheeled over Taxpayer's transmission grid to third parties; (4) the cost of the intertie will not be included in Taxpayer's rate base; (5) the intertie is a dual-use intertie; however, based on all available information, during the ten taxable years beginning with the year in which the intertie was placed in service, no more than five percent of the total power flows over the intertie will flow to Generator; (6) ownership of the electricity wheeled will not be with Generator prior to its transmission on the grid; and (7) the cost of the intertie will be capitalized by Generator as an intangible asset and recovered using the straight-line method over a useful life of 20 years.
+In the instant case, the transfer of the intertie is subject to the guidance set forth in Notice 88-129, Notice 90-60, and Notice 2001-82 for the following reasons: (1) the Project is a Qualifying Facility under the Public Utilities Regulatory Policies Act of 1978 as contemplated under Notice 88-129; (2) Generator and Taxpayer have entered into a long-term interconnection agreement; (3) the intertie will be used in connection with Generator's sale of electricity wheeled over Taxpayer's transmission grid to third parties; (4) the cost of the intertie will not be included in Taxpayer's rate base; (5) no more than five percent of the projected total power flows over the intertie will flow to the Qualifying Facility during the first ten taxable years beginning with the year in which the intertie is placed in service; (6) ownership of the electricity wheeled will not be with Generator prior to its transmission on the grid; and (7) the cost of the intertie will be capitalized by Generator as an intangible asset and recovered using the straight-line method over a useful life of 20 years.
 Thus, we conclude that the transfer of the intertie by Generator to Taxpayer meets the safe harbor requirements of Notice 88-129, as amended and modified by Notice 90-60 and Notice 2001-82.